awslabs/aws-athena-query-federation/athena-dynamodb/README.md

 1. **spill_bucket** - When the data returned by your Lambda function exceeds Lambda’s limits, this is the bucket that the data will be written to for Athena to read the excess from. (e.g. my_bucket)
 2. **spill_prefix** - (Optional) Defaults to sub-folder in your bucket called 'athena-federation-spill'.
 Used in conjunction with spill_bucket, this is the path within the above bucket that large responses are spilled to.
 You should configure an S3 lifecycle on this location to delete old spills after X days/Hours.
+3. **spill_put_request_headers** - (Optional) This is a JSON encoded map of request headers and values for the s3 putObject request used for spilling.
+Example: `{"x-amz-server-side-encryption" : "AES256"}`.
+For more possible headers see: https://docs.aws.amazon.com/AmazonS3/latest/API/API_PutObject.html
-3. **kms_key_id** - (Optional) By default any data that is spilled to S3 is encrypted using AES-GCM and a randomly generated key.
+4. **kms_key_id** - (Optional) By default any data that is spilled to S3 is encrypted using AES-GCM and a randomly generated key.
 Setting a KMS Key ID allows your Lambda function to use KMS for key generation for a stronger source of encryption keys. (e.g. a7e63k4b-8loc-40db-a2a1-4d0en2cd8331)
-4. **disable_spill_encryption** - (Optional) Defaults to False so that any data that is spilled to S3 is encrypted using AES-GCM either with a randomly generated key or using KMS to generate keys.
+5. **disable_spill_encryption** - (Optional) Defaults to False so that any data that is spilled to S3 is encrypted using AES-GCM either with a randomly generated key or using KMS to generate keys.
 Setting this to false will disable spill encryption.
 You may wish to disable this for improved performance, especially if your spill location in S3 uses S3 Server Side Encryption. (e.g. True or False)
-5. **disable_glue** - (Optional) If present, with any value except false, the connector will no longer attempt to retrieve supplemental metadata from Glue.
+6. **disable_glue** - (Optional) If present, with any value except false, the connector will no longer attempt to retrieve supplemental metadata from Glue.
-6. **glue_catalog** - (Optional) Can be used to target a cross-account Glue catalog.
+7. **glue_catalog** - (Optional) Can be used to target a cross-account Glue catalog.
 By default the connector will attempt to get metadata from its own Glue account.

 ### Setting Up Databases & Tables in Glue